 - Try Mindfulness

-Deep breathing exercises may help you relax.
+Deep breathing exercises may help you relax and deal with pain more effectively, according to the NIH.
 You can inhale while counting and then exhale while counting.
 You should do what feels comfortable to you.
 Counting helps you focus your mind on your breathing rather than the stressful situation.

 - Get in Touch with Your Tension